ktmud/koa-spa/README.md

 # koa-spa

 Create a Single Page Application(SPA) server with [koa](http://koajs.com).
+Just like what [pushserve](https://github.com/paulmillr/pushserve) does.

-The goal is simple, make all routes under your SPA sending the same `index.html`.
+The goal is simple, make all routes under your SPA send the same `index.html`, while keep assets files (css, js) under the same directory accessible.

-This is only a [koajs](http://koajs.com) middleware, so you can decorate the server with your own middlewares, or integrate this `pushState` friendly functionality into a _normal server_ with existing server side routing.
+This is only a koa middleware, so you can decorate the server with your own middlewares, or integrate this "pushState friendly" functionality into a _normal server_(with server side routing).

-What's even better, you can provide a 404 page just like normal koajs app.
+A custom 404 page is possible, too.

 ## Example